sinakaramiyan/EducationLMS/core/educationalapp/templates/meetbased/README.md

 ## Implementation of student
 In this section explain figma and code implenetation of student pages.
 ### STUDENT.Page1 : Course list search
-This page is main page of courses and search for courses and see other details about courses and in readme file see section 'Page1 : Course list search
+This page is main page of courses and search for courses and see other details about courses.
 > [!Note]
 > Html file for this page located in student folder and named **courses.html**